arria-nlg/index-arria-workshop/README.md

 Preview generates a report using the sample data.
 The top of the window shows the data, and the bottom shows the text.
 You can change the sample data and the report will reflect it.
 Try changing the name of the protfolio (currently "Sample Portfolio") to something else, and preview the report.
 The first sentence should use your new name.

 The text is composed using a series of scripts.
-Open the compose view using the button on the left toolbar.
-You should see the Main script for your project.
+Open the `Compose` view using the button on the left toolbar.
+You should see the `Main` script for your project.
 Whenever a narrative is generated, this is what runs.
 The script is written in ATL, Arria's Articulate Text Language.
 We will explain what ATL is, and how to write it, in the second workshop.

-For now, all you need to know is that regular text in your script is included in your reports, while double square brackets are code snippets that will be calculated before being included.
+For now, all you need to know is that regular text in your script is included in your reports, while text enclosed with double square brackets will be calculated before being included.
 Try adding a title to your report and preview what it looks like.
-You can use the formatting buttons if you want to style the title.
+You can use the formatting button if you want to style the title.

 <p align="center">
   <img width="800"  src="readme_images/formatting.png">
 </p>

 Now we need to deploy your Studio application on the cloud.
 To do that, just click the `Publish` button in the top right.
-When it shows the success screen, copy down the app's URL.ß
+When it shows the success screen, copy down the app's URL.

 <p align="center">
   <img width="800"  src="readme_images/publish.png">